-Rami Fakhoury is the founder and managing director of Fakhoury Global Immigration USA, PC, one of the largest independent immigration practices in the country.
-He has published extensively as author and editor, including The Consular Posts Book 2015-2016 and The PERM Book, among others.
-He is a fellow of the American Bar Association; a leading lawyer and equity member of the Alliance of Business Immigration Lawyers; and a recipient of the Global Detroit Champion Award (2016).
+Rami D Fakhoury is the founder and managing director of Fakhoury Global Immigration USA, PC (FGI), one of the largest independently owned business-based immigration law firms in the US.
+Mr Fakhoury is a fellow of the American Bar Association, and a leading lawyer and equity member of the Alliance Business Immigration Lawyers (ABIL).
+FGI is an Inc. 5000 firm with an AV rating from Martindale Hubbell.

-What advice would you give to younger practitioners looking to pursue a career in immigration law?
+What advice would you give to someone looking to start their own firm?

 Make sure you understand and appreciate the environment in which your firm will operate.
 It’s a challenging time to be an immigration attorney, let alone a business owner, and you will need to have both creativity and fortitude to survive and thrive.